BlinkID/blinkid-verify-android/README.md

 )
 ```

-### Document capture result
+### Document capture session result

-After capture is finished, SDK returns object of tipe [BlinkIDVerifyCaptureResult](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core.data.model.result/-blink-i-d-verify-capture-result/index.html).
+After the document capture session is finished the SDK returns an object of type [BlinkIDVerifyCaptureResult](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core.data.model.result/-blink-i-d-verify-capture-result/index.html).
-It holds images containing the front and back side of the document.
-Also if the barcode is present on the document, the camera frame containing the clearly visible barcode will also be available.
+The object contains images of the front and back sides of the document.
+Additionally, if the barcode is present on the document, the camera frame containing a visible barcode will also be available.

-`BlinkIDVerifyCaptureResult.toBlinkIDVerifyRequest` helper method should be used to prepare `BlinkIDVerifyRequest` for the verification API call described in the next section.
+`BlinkIDVerifyCaptureResult.toBlinkIDVerifyRequest` helper method should be used to prepare `BlinkIDVerifyRequest` for the verification API call described in the following section.

 ### Launching the document verification API call and obtaining the results

-1. Yout need to create a `BlinkIDVerifyRequest` by using the `BlinkIDVerifyCaptureResult`:
+1. You need to create a `BlinkIDVerifyRequest` by using `BlinkIDVerifyCaptureResult`:
 ```kotlin
 val blinkIDVerifyRequest = captureResult.toBlinkIDVerifyRequest(
     BlinkIDVerifyProcessingRequestOptions(),
     BlinkIDVerifyProcessingUseCase()
 )
 ```
-Make sure that you are using the matching settings to `CaptureSessionSettings` used for capturing the document images.
+Ensure that the `CaptureSessionSettings` used for capturing document images match the settings used for `BlinkIDVerifyRequest`.

 2. You also need to create a [BlinkIDVerifyClient](https://blinkid.github.io/blinkid-verify-android/blinkid-verify-core/com.microblink.blinkidverify.core/-blink-i-d-verify-client/index.html) for the document verification service providing your API token.
 ```kotlin